-During the year, the NPDC demonstrated a good level of environmental and administrative performance and compliance with the resource consents.
-There was one unauthorised incident associated with the Aquatic Centre that occurred during the period under review.
+During the year, NPDC demonstrated a high level of environmental and administrative performance and compliance with the resource consents.
+There were no unauthorised incidents associated with the Aquatic Centre during the period under review.

-For reference, in the 2014-2015 year, 75% of consent holders in Taranaki monitored through tailored compliance monitoring programmes achieved a high level of environmental performance and compliance with their consents, while another 22% demonstrated a good level of environmental performance and compliance with their consents.
+For reference, in the 2015-2016 year, 71% of consent holders in Taranaki monitored through tailored compliance monitoring programmes achieved a high level of environmental performance and compliance with their consents, while another 24% demonstrated a good level of environmental performance and compliance with their consents.